• Skip to primary navigation

 watermelon margaritas in a clear glass on a wooden table

-It’s no secret that I love a blended watermelon drink.
-I make many batches of these alcohol-free Watermelon Lime Coolers between May and August each year.
+Get ready for the best watermelon-based cocktail you’ve ever had.
+It’s no secret that I love a watermelon drink in the summer.
+I make many batches of these alcohol-free watermelon lime coolers between May and August each year.
 They’re guaranteed to cool everyone down when the weather is hot.
-If I want a light warm weather cocktail, Watermelon Frosé has long been my go-to.
+If I want a warm-weather cocktail, Watermelon Frosé has long been my go-to.

 But the frosé has competition.
 My new grown-up favorite is Watermelon Margaritas.
 It’s perfectly tart, only slightly sweet, and can be made in batches to serve out of a pitcher.
-The fresh flavor of watermelon combined with lime juice and a bit of mint makes this one summer in a glass.
+The fresh flavor of watermelon combined with fresh lime juice makes this one summer in a glass.
 One sip and you’ll be ready to pull up a chair on the front porch surrounded by the sound of sprinklers and the smell of chicken on the grill.

 Summer.
 We’re SO ready for you.